linode/docs/docs/networking/vpn/configuring-openvpn-client-devices.md

     ![Google Play Store OpenVPN for Android](/docs/assets/google-play-openvpn-for-android.png)

 2. Connect your Android device by USB to your computer.
 From the USB settings notification, put the device into file transfer mode.
-See [here](https://support.google.com/nexus/answer/2840804) for more information on that.
+See [here](https://support.google.com/nexus/answer/2840804) for more information.
 Copy over the folder containing the VPN client credentials.
 You can put it into the `/../Internal storage/` area.

 3. Disconnect the device from USB and launch OpenVPN for Android.
 To import the VPN profile, tap the Import icon at the top right.